 - Cheap or faulty SD card

-Note: Check out this article if you are encountering an issue saying the SD card says empty even though it is not.
+ALSO: When the SD card says empty, even though it is not.

 Best Time to Restore the SD Card to its Full Capacity?